 Your Mac Pro comes with a high-performance PCI Express graphics card, which contains the graphics processor unit (GPU) and provides the computer's display ports.
 The graphics card is installed in slot 1.

 You can install additional PCI Express graphics and expansion cards.
-Before installing a card, refer to the table below and check its specifications to make sure it can operate in your Mac Pro.
+Before installing a card, check its specifications to make sure it can operate in your Mac Pro: